Digital & Audio Producer, CBC

 Interview by Leah Hansen (RSJ ' 16)

-Eric Van, RSJ '08, is a digitial producer at CBC.
+Eric Van, RSJ '08, is a digital & audio producer at CBC.
 His work includes producing digital/online content for CBC Radio's "Out in the Open," writing, copy-editing and packaging articles for CBC's CMS and managaging social media accounts.

 What did you originally see yourself doing when you first enrolled in journalism school?

 I went to j-school because I love to write.
 I was mostly interested in culture, food, people, and of course, NBA basketball.
 I always pictured myself writing lengthy feature articles for a magazine like Sports Illustrated.
 But I didn’t realize that during first-year reporting class, I’d be scared to even approach people to do streeters.

 How did that vision change as the years went by?